-For example, consider a school district with one public and one private school where the public school receives additional funding exogenously.
-Suppose the private school starts with 20 students but once the public school receives the funding, 5 students leave the private school for the public school (direct switchers).
+20 students but once the public school receives the funding, 5 students leave the private school for the public school (direct switchers).
 These students have the same two school options before and after, but due to the funding change they switch from the private to the public school.
 By these students' revealed preference, the public school's attractiveness increases by enough to cause 5 switches.
 Now suppose the private school needs at least 20 students to remain open, so once the 5 students leave the school must close.
 This forces the remaining 15 students to attend the public school (indirect switchers).
 These students, however, do not have the same school options before and after the funding change.
 Indeed, if their private school were to remain open, these students would stay.
 While the overall public enrollment increase is 20 students, the public school's attractiveness does not increase by enough to cause all 20 to switch voluntarily.
-To evaluate the effect of the funding on preferences, we only want to count the 5 direct switchers.
+To characterize the preference for public funding, we only want to count the 5 direct switchers.
 Furthermore, the 15 indirect switchers are actually worse off because their preferred school, even after the funding change, has closed.
 The size of the indirect effect thus has important welfare implications, as it measures the number of students whose welfare decreases.